The Chancellor has announced that from 8 July, the stamp duty threshold will be raised temporarily to £500,000 in a bid to boost the housing market.

 Thinking of moving?

 If you would like advice about selling your property, or where in Leeds is best for investing in a buy to let property, we would be happy to help you in any way we can.
-You can speak to our Sales Manager, Alexandra, on 0113 322 9533.
+You can speak to our Sales Team 0113 322 9533.